Office Timeline Pro+ is here!

 i.
 Select any of the dates above the bars, right-click on the selected area and choose Format Axis from the small menu that pops up.

 ii.
 In the Axis Options window opened on the right, increase the Minimum Bounds number under the header called Bounds to adjust the leftmost boundary of your chart.
-In my case, I changed the initial number from 43200.0 to 43300.0.
+In our case, we changed the initial number from 44300.0 to 44400.0.

-As a final adjustment, I also wanted to remove the legend from my graphic as I felt it created more confusion rather than help.
-To do so, I simply selected it and pressed Delete.
-In the end, my PowerPoint Gantt chart looked like this:
+As a final adjustment, we also removed the legend from the graphic as it seemed to create more confusion rather than help.
+To do so, we simply selected it and pressed Delete.
+In the end, our PowerPoint Gantt chart looked like this:

 Manually building a Gantt chart in PowerPoint is not so complicated, but it does take time and effort.
 To make the whole process simpler and more time-efficient, you can use an intuitive add-in for PowerPoint called Office Timeline.
-It allows you to use pre-formatted Gantt chart templates and copy-paste or import data from Excel and other productivity tools.
+It allows you to use pre-formatted, easily customizable Gantt chart templates and copy-paste or import data from Excel and other productivity tools.

-In the steps below, I will show you how to automatically make a Gantt chart using the PowerPoint add-in.
-To get started, you first need to install Office Timeline Basic, which will add a Gantt chart maker tab to the PowerPoint ribbon.
+In the steps below, we will show you how to automatically make a Gantt chart using the PowerPoint add-in.
+To get started, you first need to install Office Timeline Pro+, which will add a Gantt chart maker tab to the PowerPoint ribbon.

 Double-click to select the template you prefer and then click Use Template in the preview window.
-For my example, I will use a custom Gantt template made earlier.
+For our example, we will use a custom Gantt template made earlier.

 Now, in the Data Entry wizard, you can either enter your tasks and dates manually, or you can copy-paste them from an existing Excel file.
 Here is where you can also make a few customization choices, such as changing the shape or color of each task.
 When ready, click the Create button.